API-Labels/API-label-registry/README.md

-# API-label-registry
+# API Label Registry

-Repo for registered API label types and their value spaces.
+This is the repository and registry for API labels.
+It keeps track of registered API label types, and of the value spaces associated with these registered API label types.